50ButtonsEach/flic-cloud-buttons-documentation/README.md

 ```

 ## Webhook Response
-In response to a webhook the request, the server should respond with HTTP status `200 OK`.
+In response to a webhook request, the server should respond with HTTP status `200 OK`.
 Additionally, the server can respond with an optional message.
 This message will be shown as a notification in the app.
 ```
 200 OK